cary-miller/hello-world/README.md

 Miller''s Utilities
 =========================

-Code I have found useful and want to have available anywhere I have a web browser.
+Code I have found useful.
 If anybody else finds something here useful that would be great.